 The possible maximum ranking score is 36.

-We can also ease your application process, support you throughout your entire education, and help you practise as a doctor in the UK.
+We can also ease your application process, support you throughout your education, and help you practise as a doctor in the UK.

 You will get an international degree in medicine when you complete your studies successfully.

 The GMC recognises the Medical University of Pleven.
-To be accepted, the GMC’s requirements are: you will need to have graduated successfully in a course which contained at least 5,500 hours and lasted at least three years.
+To be accepted, the GMC’s requirements are: you will need to have graduated successfully in a course that contained at least 5,500 hours and lasted at least three years.

 The university meets the criteria for acceptance into the General Medical Council.